 Because premature or poorly babies are more vulnerable to infection, greater care over milk handling and sterilisation is usually recommended.
 Check with your doctors what they advise.

-Breastfeeding and Human Lactation, Fifth Edition p 484 in the chapter “The use of human milk and breastfeeding in the NICU” advises:
+Breastfeeding and Human Lactation, Sixth Edition p 409/410 in the chapter “The Use of Human Milk and Breastfeeding in the Neonatal Intensive Care Unit” recommends:

 - Use fresh milk within four hours of expression if left at room temperature